Nimble Storage All-Flash, Entry Level Pricing

 - Improve IT productivity with push-button deployment and the proactive, analytics-based support of InfoSight

-After years of selling hybrid storage arrays, Nimble Storage has entered the All-Flash sector going head to head with Tegile, Pure Storage and other.
+After years of selling hybrid storage arrays, Nimble Storage has entered the All-Flash sector going head to head with Tegile and others.

 Nimble in the past has sucessfully sold hybrid arrays that mix solid-state drives (SSDs) with mostly hard disk drives.
 There are four Nimble all-flash models that vary in capacity and performance.
 The flagship AF9000 scales to 553 TB of raw storage in a 4U array, with two 4U expansion shelves.
 The midrange AF7000 scales to 323 TB of raw capacity, with two expansion shelves.
 The AF5000 and entry-level AF3000 hold one expansion shelf apiece.
 The AF5000 scales to 184 TB, and the AF3000 scales to 92 TB of raw capacity.

 Nimble claimed a mixed read-write performance ranging from 50,000 IOPS on the AF3000 to 300,000 IOPS on the AF9000, and up to 1.2 million IOPS per four-node AF9000 cluster.